 Dark matter, thought to make up 90% of the mass of the universe, is a catch all term for a group of theorised particles which are heavy, weakly interacting and invisible.
 These particles, if discovered, would provide scientists with a much deeper insight into the nature of the universe.
 At present, the favoured dark matter candidate is the WIMP particle (Weakly Interacting Massive Particle), which would require a low background environment in order to identify.

-The DRIFT project, specifically DRIFT-IId, is Boulby Underground Laboratory's contribution to the search for dark matter.
-DRIFT is a detector with directional sensitivity allowing it to indicate the origin of any incident particle detected.
+The CYGNUS project is Boulby Underground Laboratory's contribution to the search for dark matter.
+CYGNUS is a detector with directional sensitivity allowing it to indicate the origin of any incident particle detected.
 This technique is expected to provide the strongest signature in the case of a positive WIMP detection, as well as enabling progress towards post-detection dark matter WIMP halo astronomy.

-DRIFT-IId is a 1m3 gas-filled Time Projection Chamber (TPC) using electronegative gas to reduce diffusion, giving maximum track reconstruction resolution.
-DRIFT can operate in either spin-dependent or spin-independent mode depending on the fill gas mixture used.
-DRIFT is both limit-setting and undergoing R&D with various studies of technique/system performance and optimisation underway.
+CYGNUS is a 1m3 gas-filled Time Projection Chamber (TPC) using electronegative gas to reduce diffusion, giving maximum track reconstruction resolution.
+CYGNUS can operate in either spin-dependent or spin-independent mode depending on the fill gas mixture used.

 - Sheffield University

 - Edinburgh University